 If I am a residential student, can my Hollins friends come and visit me in my room/apartment?

 Yes, friends living on campus are freely able to visit each other as long as their roommate(s) are in agreement.

 Are visitors required to wear masks?

 Yes.
-Invited guests – those who have been specifically invited by students, faculty, or staff – must be vaccinated and must be masked just like campus community members (see our notice about “Limited Residence Hall/Campus Visitation” above).
+Invited guests – those who have been specifically invited by students, faculty, or staff – must be vaccinated and boosted and must be masked just like campus community members (see our notice about “Limited Residence Hall/Campus Visitation” above).